kchiran/redbox-portal/README.md

 ## Development
 Requirements:

-- Docker
+- Docker (Tested in docker for Mac)

+### Build local docker image

+Run `./dockerlocal_dev.sh`

+It will
+- Build a local docker image of qcifengineering/redbox-portal:latest

 Run `./runForDev.sh install jit`

 It will
-   - Pull qcifengineering/redbox-portal from docker hub (If a local copy does not exist)
+   - If a local copy does not exist -- Pull qcifengineering/redbox-portal from docker hub
    - Compile backend
    - Compile frontend
    - Then start docker-compose

 Open http://localhost:1500 to start browsing

-### Build local docker image

-Run `./dockerlocal_dev.sh`

-It will
+### UTS Improvements

+*config/models.js*

+- use migrate: safe as default.
+This way Sails will no try to automigrate the models.

+*WorkspaceSelect Component*

+- Display a box to show the workspaces
-   - Build a local docker image of qcifengineering/redbox-portal:latest
+- Allow for a workspace to open a type of workspace
+   - Used in sails-hook-redbox-catalog, this will open a specific item of the catalog